KrisPiters/ros_workshop/exercises/part1.md

     rqt_graph

-What structural problem do you see?
+What structural problem can you identify?
 Hint: play around with rqt_graph's settings to get more information in your graph.

-Solve it by adjusting the launch file.
-If you succeed you can look at yourself nicely ;-)
+Fix the problem by modifying the launch file.
+If you succeed you can nicely look at yourself ;-)

 ## rqt

-Many things you have done so far (using terminal commands) can also be done using the software [*rqt*](http://wiki.ros.org/rqt).
+Many things you have done so far (using terminal commands) can also be done using [*rqt*](http://wiki.ros.org/rqt).
 This program provides a graphical user interface (GUI) and can be used to visualize and control many things in the ROS system (messages for example).

 Start the *rqt* GUI:

     rqt

-Explore the different plugins.
+Explore the available plugins.

-Some plugins you already know (rqt_graph, rqt_image_view), we have started and used them before.
-Within rqt all of these plugins are nicely integrated into one interface.
+Some plugins you already know as we have used them before (rqt_graph, rqt_image_view). *rqt* nicely integrates all of these plugins into a single GUI.

 ## Controlling a real mobile robot